 This is the main reason I only wrote two episodes of those Dreamtime Cats adventures.
-The process, however, brought me much joy, many teachings (and teaching ideas), together with a perfect training ground for honing my writing skills in English, a third spoken language alongside Spanish and French .
-Even though the young adult books were a short-term adventure, more chapters begged to be written, and more themes to be explored, so they started making their way quite naturally towards this digital home, under the site’s blog section.
+The process, however, brought me much joy, many teachings (and teaching ideas), together with a perfect training ground for honing my writing skills in English, a third spoken language alongside Spanish and French.
+Even though the young adult books were a short-term endeavor, more chapters begged to be written, and more themes to be explored, so they started making their way quite naturally towards this digital home, under the website’s blog section.
 One of my favorite ways to reCORNect with myself and others is definitely through creative writing.
-Therefore, dear reader, I want to thank you very ‘meow‘ch for loving stories (mine and others’).
-Please keep finding gems scattered throughout unique times and places, in this universe and other digital realms.

 Much love, and keep reading, writing, and welcoming good stories!